ronnieholm/Playground/FlatToTreeStructure/README.md

 As (3) and (4) don't hold true for ADO.NET, an implementation should work without.
 Random ordering of rows imply maintaining lists/maps of Ids already encountered.
-Conceptually a row traversal cache, with each row plotting a path through the hierarchy, potentially encounting new nodes along the way.
+Conceptually a row traversal cache, with each row plotting a path through the hierarchy, potentially encountering new nodes along the way.

 ## See also